carpentries/maintainer-onboarding/_episodes/02-skills.md

 * Dismiss or identify outdated information
 * Create a live FAQ section

-> ## Reflecting on Inclusivity (5 min)
-> How do you feel the Carpentry community does overall in meeting these
+How do you feel the Carpentry community does overall in meeting these recommendations?
-> recommendations?
 Can you identify ways in which we could improve?
-{: .challenge}

 > ## Discussion (15 min)
 > In breakout groups, discuss any of the following questions based on your pre-readings.
 Please make sure you are taking notes in the Etherpad: